0xGingi/phantom/README.md

 - `O`: Insert a new line above and enter Insert mode
 - `dd`: Delete the current line
 - `yy`: Yank (copy) the current line
-- `p`: Paste the copied/deleted line after the current line
+- `p`: Paste after the current line
-- `P`: Paste the copied/deleted line before the current line
+- `Ctrl+Y`: Copy the current line to system clipboard
-- `u`: Undo (placeholder, not implemented)
+- `Ctrl+P`: Paste from system clipboard below the current line
-- `r`: Redo (placeholder, not implemented)
+- `v`: Enter Visual mode
 - Arrow keys: Move the cursor
 - `Home`: Move to the start of the line
 - `End`: Move to the end of the line